One Month in Italy – Our Itinerary

 Riomaggiore is one of the five towns that make up the Cinque Terre.
 These towns are quintessential Italian coastal hillside towns and there is a hiking trail that connects all of them, which makes the area even more interesting.

-There are a couple of different trails.
+There are a couple of different trails along the Cinque Terre.
 The Blue Path is the lower and more popular path.
 The Red Path is higher up the mountain and more difficult to get to.
 In fact, we were not able to hike the Red Trail, as we waited too late to plan it and couldn’t make it work with the bus schedule.

 Vibrantly colored houses cover the hillside of Riomaggiore in the Cinque Terre.